malcolmlearnstech/datastructures-algopractice/CodeWars/5-Sum-of-Digits.md

 942  -->  9 + 4 + 2 = 15 (still has two digits so we split again) -->  1 + 5 = 6.
 Function will return
 </pre>

-<pre>When the number 942 is separated, it splits its digits into 9, 4, and 2.
+<p>When the number 942 is separated, it splits its digits into 9, 4, and 2.
 When those are added, we receive 15.
 Since 15 still has two digits, we split again in 1 & 5.
 After adding 1 & 5, we receive 6.
-The function will return 6. </pre>
+The function will return 6. </p>

 <h3>Example 3</h3>
 <pre>
 132189  -->  1 + 3 + 2 + 1 + 8 + 9 = 24  -->  2 + 4 = 6
 </pre>

-<pre>When the number 132189 is separated, it splits its digits in 1, 3, 2, 1, 8 and 9.
+<p>When the number 132189 is separated, it splits its digits in 1, 3, 2, 1, 8 and 9.
 When those are added, we receive 24.
 Since 24 still has two digits, we split again into 2 & 4.
 After adding 2 & 4, we receive 6.
-The function will return 6.</pre>
+The function will return 6.</p>